DFHack/dfhack/docs/plugins/autogems.rst

 Tags:
 :dfhack-keybind:`autogems-reload`

-Automatically cut rough gems.
-This plugin periodically scans your stocks of rough gems and creates manager orders for cutting them at a Jeweler's Workshop.
+:index:`Automatically cut rough gems. <autogems; Automatically cut rough gems.>` This plugin periodically scans your stocks of rough gems and creates manager orders for cutting them at a Jeweler's Workshop.

 Usage: